cucapra/gator/Artifact.md

 ## Run Framerate Experiments (~30 minutes)

+We expect that running these experiments on a virtual machine will result in _much_ lower framerates for all experiments; running on a virtual machine likely uses software rendering rather than the GPU to render images, which results in choppier graphics and much slower framerates.
+This can only be avoided by running the experiments on a non-virtual machine.

-Finally, we will simulate running the experiments used to generate the data used when generating the graph in Figure 8 and the table in Table 1.
-First, navigate to `linguine/benchmarks`.
-Second, to start running the experiments, run the command:
+We will simulate running the experiments used to generate the data used when generating the graph in Figure 8 and the table in Table 1.
+This experiment works by launching a browser and remote-controlling it to simulate the web shaders in a real environemnt.

+To run this experiment, navigate to `linguine/benchmarks` and run the command:
 ```
 python3 main.py
 ```
 This script will open a chrome window with the appropriate test case automatically, and start recording framerate.
 While running these experiments, we made sure to keep the window running in the foreground and to not run background processes to help ensure the framerate would not be affected by external processes.

+Results are written both to `data/run.json` and `data/[current_date]_run.json`.
+After running the experiments, you can run `visualize.py data/run.json` (or whichever file you wish to view) to see the table of results and plot of data.

-For this expreriment, we shortened the length by a factor of 10 by reducing the number of benchmarks in `main.py` from `* 30` to `* 3`; this should make running the benchmarks more reasonable for the reviewer; however, we expect that the results will have a much higher error than in our paper results.
+For this experiment, we shortened the length by a factor of 10 by reducing the number of benchmarks in `main.py` from `* 30` to `* 3`; this should make running the benchmarks more reasonable for the reviewer; however, we expect that the results will have a much higher error than in our paper results.
 This change can be easily reverted if the reviewer would like to minimize error by changing line 67 of `main.py`.

-We also expect that running these experiments on a virtual machine will result in _much_ lower framerates for all experiments; running on a virtual machine likely uses software rendering rather than the GPU to render images, which results in choppier graphics and much slower framerates.
-This can only be avoided by running the experiments on a non-virtual machine.

-## Contact

-Please open an issue or email [Dietrich Geisler](dag368@cornell.edu)